 Any joints or knots in the wood had to be sealed with strips of linen or sized to ensure that the gypsum adhered to the surface of the panel.
 The final gesso surface is then polished to the smooth, brilliant white consistency required for the application of the paint.

-The same method was also used in the fresco painting technique but the drawing would be transfered to the plaster wall.
+The same method was also used in the fresco painting technique but the drawing would be transferred to the plaster wall.